EXCLUSIVE-Tencent plans to divest $24 bln Meituan stake -sources

 The potential sale of the Meituan holding will likely be executed via a block trade in the public market which typically takes a day or two from marketing to completion, according to two of the sources.

-It would be a fast and smooth way for Tencent to offload the shares, they added, compared to transferring them as dividends or negotiating with a private buyer.
+It would be a fast and smooth way for Tencent to offload the shares, they added, compared to negotiating with a private buyer.

 (Reporting by Julie Zhu and Kane Wu; Editing by Sumeet Chatterjee and Muralikumar Anantharaman)